 In the Properties window, go to the Sharing tab.

-In order to give Internet access to the virtual WiFi adapter that was created earlier, check the box near "Allow other network users to connect through this computer's Internet connection".
+In order to give others Internet access to the virtual WiFi adapter that we created earlier, check the box near "Allow other network users to connect through this computer's Internet connection".

 Then, select the virtual adapter that was created earlier.

 Click or tap OK and Close to save the settings you've made.